ac08/andrewcircelli/content/blog/creative-route-handling/index.md

   })
 ```

 This is where we get creative.
 The route _("/api/profiles/:profileType")_ integrates a request param (_:profileType_) and responds to either an HTML GET or POST request.
+The "profileType" property is available on req dot params dot profileType.
+And this object defaults to _{}_.

+> The req dot params property is an object containing properties mapped to the named route “parameters”.

-As soon as the requests connects to the server, the server retreives the request param and passes its value to the request (req) object.
-This value is can also be attached to the _req.locals_ object, but I preferred to set the variable directly onto the request body.
-The value will persist for the lifecycle of the request.
+As soon as the request connects to the server, the "profileType" property, value is destructured from the request (req) dot params property, object.
+I immediately direct the destructured variable to the req body.
+This variable could have also been attached to the _req.locals_ object.
+The variable, value will persist for the lifecycle of the request.

-The value of the request param is also thrown into a switch-case statement.
-The switch-case statement will set another variable on the request.body (_req.Model_), and this time, it will equate to the a specific data model defined.
+The "profileType" cooridnates the switch-case statement.
+And depending on the value of "profileType", the switch-case statement will modify the req.body (_req.Model_), and this time, it will equate to the specific Mongoose data model defined.
+We now have a model d

 Now that we have set the stage, we can walk through the HTML GET and POST requests that this route handles.
-All HTML GET requests to this route, will return all profile documents in the _profiles_ collection where the _profileType_ is set to the value stored on _req.profileType_ (for more information on this application's database schema see my post [here](/blog/using-mongoose-discriminators).
+All HTML GET requests to this route will return all profile documents in the _profiles_ collection where the _profileType_ is set to the value stored on _req.profileType_ (for more information on this application's database schema see my post [here](/blog/using-mongoose-discriminators).

 Even cooler, when an HTML POST request is sent to this route, a new profile document will be created based on the model version stored on the request object (_req.Model_).